|REEL FACE:||REAL FACE:|

 |Marcus Luttrell 60 Minutes Interview Part 2|

-During the second half of the Marcus Luttrell 60 Minutes interview, the Navy SEAL recalls the 2005 battle in Afghanistan and talks about the real Mohammad Gulab, the Afghan man who rescued him and hid him for four days, despite demands by the Taliban that he give up Luttrell.
+During another part of the Marcus Luttrell 60 Minutes interview, the Navy SEAL recalls the 2005 battle in Afghanistan and talks about the real Mohammad Gulab, the Afghan man who rescued him and hid him for four days, despite demands by the Taliban that he give up Luttrell.
 The real Gulab is also interviewed.

 |Lone Survivor - Family Members of the Fallen React to the Movie|